kost/tty2web/README.md

 ## Windows support

-There is limited Windows support because pty support is still new on Windows.
-Currently, only listening (bind) mode works and you will have most luck with specific programs.
-In testing, cmd.exe did not work, but powershell.exe works:
+There is solid Windows support by using conpty. conpty support is available on Windows 10+ versions.
+It should fallback if conpty is not supported to standard stdin/stdout, but that is limited.
+In that fallback mode, cmd.exe did not work, but powershell.exe works:

 ```DOS .bat
 tty2web.exe -w powershell.exe
 ```

-Current issues:

--   Reverse mode does not work (Bind only!)
--   Stdin/Stdout only redirected, stderr is not (so errors will not be displayed!)
--   cmd.exe does not work, but powershell.exe does

-Some of the applications work better if you run it with winpty.
-Windows support is not my focus, but if you send me pull request, I would gladly accept it.

 ## Architecture